treyetzel/Multi-Agent-RL/README.md

 pip install supersuit
 pip install pettingzoo[all]
 ```
-wandb is option, you can create an account [here](https://wandb.ai/site), or set --wandb to False when running the training file
+wandb is optional, you can create an account [here](https://wandb.ai/site), or set --wandb to False when running the training file
 ## Usage

 ```bash